korayyenal/credit-risk-analysis-r/credit_risk_analysis.md

 ### Regression

-In total, I train 2 models for the regression task: an XGboost and gradient boosting with regression trees, known as ’blackboost’ in R.
+In total, I train 2 models for the regression task: an XGboost and gradient boosting with regression trees, known as “blackboost” in R.
 Blackboost is a gradient boosting method where regression trees are utilized as base-learners.
 I use mean squared error as the performance measure.
 I use the training set for model training.
 I use the validation set for model selection.
 For models where I had a cross validation procedure, the training set is used for both model training and model selection.
 The test set is used to obtain the generalization error.
-The output of the regression task is the ’predicted loan amount requested’.
+The output of the regression task is the “predicted loan amount requested”.

 #### XGBoost